jsontypedef/json-typedef-java/README.md

 // Validators can find validation errors in an input against a schema.
 //
-// They are backend-neutral; you can use a Validator with both Gson and Jackson.
+// Validators are backend-neutral; you can use a Validator with both Gson and
-// To make that work, you'll see in these examples that we construct GsonAdapter
+// Jackson.
+To make that work, you'll see in these examples that we construct
-// and JacksonAdapter instances, which abstract away Gson and Jackson into a
+// GsonAdapter and JacksonAdapter instances, which abstract away Gson and
-// shared interface (which you can implement yourself as well).
+// Jackson into a shared interface (called Json, which you can implement
+// yourself as well).
 Validator validator = new Validator();

 // Validator.validate() returns an array of validation errors.
 If there were